SHORTEST_PATH (Transact-SQL)

 COUNT

-This function returns the number of non-null values of the desired node/edge attribute in the path.
-The COUNT function supports the '*' operator with a node or edge table alias.
-Without the node or edge table alias, the usage of * is ambiguous and will result in an error.
+This function returns the number of non-null values of the specified node/edge attribute in the path.
+The COUNT function doesn't support the * operator - attempted usage of * results in a syntax error.

 AVG